Can Using a Home Dehumidifier Help Reduce the Symptoms of Asthma and Allergies?

 Many people don't know about dehumidifiers or what they are used for, but some people argue that they can be used in the treatment of asthma and allergies.
 What a home dehumidifier does is remove some of the moisture floating around in the air.
-Instead of the moisture falling onto a cold surface to create mould and fungal spores, that are bad for asthma and allergies, it is captured by the dehumidifier.
+Instead of the moisture falling onto a cold surface to create mould and fungal spores, it is captured by the dehumidifier.
 All of the moisture in the air captured by the dehumidifier is caught in a receptacle that you should empty once the cycle has finished.

-A dehumidifier won't cure asthma or allergies and shouldn't be used as a substitute for professional asthma treatment as prescribed by a doctor or nurse.
-People often ask how to cure asthma or bronchial asthma and allergies but at present there is no asthma or allergy cure.
+A dehumidifier won't cure respiratory diseases and shouldn't be used as a substitute for professional treatment, such as medicines, as prescribed by a doctor or nurse.
+People often ask how to cure asthma or bronchial asthma and allergies but at present there is no scientifically proven cure.
 There are, however, many ways in which the condition can be managed and therefore reduce the chances of an asthma attack.